indywidualny/FaceSlim/README.md

 Releases | [pl] wydania: https://github.com/indywidualny/FaceSlim/releases

+Face Slim is an unofficial Facebook application for Android devices that resembles the Facebook Mobile Web Application before Facebook started removing features.
+FaceSlim is free of spyware, unlike what is built into the official Facebook and Facebook Messenger applications.

 ## Changelog
 & what makes the application awesome:

+**2.8**
+* possibility to change text size (text scale)
+* start with the most recent posts
+* confirm exiting the app
+* better update checking (more info, clickable)

+Sometimes to fully activate most recent posts you need to choose recent posts from your Facebook menu either.

 **2.7**
 * Android N support (the app is targeting upcoming Android release)